 - 4 6-8 oz. filet mignon or tenderloin steaks

 - kosher salt and freshly ground pepper

-- a few Tablespoons olive oil
+- 2 tablespoons olive oil

 - 1-2 roma tomatoes sliced about 1/4 inch thick (you’ll need eight slices)